aws/aws-dotnet-deploy/site/content/docs/deployment-projects/recipe-file.md

-# Deployment project recipe

-In the custom deployment project is a JSON file with a `.recipe` extension.
-This file provides all of the metadata that drives the experience through the AWS Deploy Tool CLI and the AWS Toolkit for Visual Studio.
+# Recipe file schema

-The recipe file defines the type of .NET projects the recipe is compatible with and the settings that will be shown to users.
+Each deployment project has a JSON file with a `.recipe` extension.
+This recipe file defines the type of .NET projects the recipe is compatible with and the settings that will be shown to users.

+Read our [tutorial](../../tutorials/custom-project.md) to see how you can modify this file to drive the custom deployment experience and display custom option settings to the users.
 The full schema for the recipe file can be found [here](https://github.com/aws/aws-dotnet-deploy/blob/main/src/AWS.Deploy.Recipes/RecipeDefinitions/aws-deploy-recipe-schema.json).

 ### Top level settings